 The welcoming gateway to the Central Queensland Highlands, Duaringa dates back to the 1870s.

-Duaringa Historical and Visitor Information Centre is easily spotted from the Capricorn Highway by a huge mural, painted by local artists, depicting the meeting of the Dawson and Mackenzie Rivers to become the Fitzroy River.
+Duaringa’s Historial Museum and Tourism Information Centre is easily spotted from the Capricorn Highway by a huge mural, painted by local artists, depicting the meeting of the Dawson and Mackenzie Rivers to become the Fitzroy River.

 Inside you’ll find: